Skip to content

 North Atlantic Treaty (Swedish Treaty Series 2024:1) (regeringen.se)

-The Swedish Defence Commission’s report on security policy Allvarstid (Ds 2023:19) states that an armed attack or use of military force against Sweden cannot be ruled out.
+The Swedish Defence Commission’s report on security policy Allvarstid (Ds 2023:19) stated that an armed attack or use of military force against Sweden cannot be ruled out.
 The threat scenario facing Sweden is broad and becoming increasingly complex, including improper information influence, disinformation, influence operations, cyberattacks, terrorism and sabotage, threats to critical infrastructure and exploitation of economic dependencies.

 In 2014, NATO endorsed the Defence Investment Pledge, which calls for Allies to meet the two per cent GDP guideline by 2024.
 At least 20 per cent of defence expenditure should go towards investments in materiel.
 At the Vilnius Summit on 11–12 July 2023, the Allies agreed to make the two per cent target a minimum level so as to address the deteriorating security situation and meet the commitments and obligations of NATO membership.